WHAT IS A BILL?

 include an enactment date or enactment plan with multiple dates.

-Decide if your bill is intended to amend an existing law or create a new law and identify your purpose appropriately in the heading of your bill.
+Decide if your bill is intended to amend an existing law or create a new law and identify your purpose.

 Write a statement which defines and limits what your legislation will accomplish.

-After the words “An Act” give the title of the bill.
+Bill Title - Create a title for your bill.
 The title should summarize briefly the subject matters of the bill.
 What does the bill proposal do?
 If the bill amends a current law, include in the title the number of the Code and sections to be amended.
+The title will appear after the phrase "An Act Relative To" when the bills are finalized and formatted by the state program.

-The body of the bill follows.
-Number each line consecutively.
-Begin each section of the bill as a new paragraph on a separate line.
-Number the sections.
-Present major provisions of the bill in the early sections.
-If the bill is amended old law, use separate sections for each section of law being amended.
+If the bill is amending old law, use separate sections for each section of law being amended.
 Use STRIKETHROUGH TYPE for words you wish deleted.
 Underline words you wish added.

 Coding for STRIKETHROUGH and Underline text is included on the Blank Bill and Bill Preparation Template.